Private stock in a self-directed IRA

 These offerings, usually made by corporations seeking capitalization, can be in any class of private stock described in their prospectus.
 Many corporations act as their own registrar as well as transfer agent.
 They may or may not use market makers for their offerings.
 Purchases and sales are described in their offering materials, which you should study closely.

-Companies such as HP, Merck, IBM, Disney and GE were once private entities that went on to become pillars of the American business landscape.
+Companies such as HP, Merck, Disney and GE were once private entities that went on to become pillars of the American business landscape.

 IRA Innovations does not offer investment, tax, financial or legal advice to our clients, but can provide you the option to fully maximize your IRA through a self-directed retirement plan.
 Individuals who believe they need advice should consult with the appropriate licensed professional.